10 Signs That a Relationship Is Truly Loving

 2. Emergency Responsiveness

-When either partner puts out a true SOS, the other is fully committed to help and makes support their highest priority.
+When either partner puts out a true SOS, the other is fully committed to helping and makes support their highest priority.
 Love deepens when both partners know that, in times of distress, they can absolutely trust that the other will be there, in heart, mind, and action.

 As the complications of all relationships evolve, it is far too easy for people to take each other for granted, to let other priorities take precedence, or to assume that calls for help are either not important, will lessen, or will be handled by someone else.